Q&A: What to know, what to do about Equifax data breach

 You can also set up a fraud alert at the credit bureaus to alert creditors that your identifying data has been hacked.
 This should cause lenders to contact you to confirm any applications for credit they receive are genuine.

-“To be effective, timely written notice of opt out must be delivered to Equifax Consumer Services LLC, Attn.: Arbitration Opt-Out, P.O.
+To be effective, timely written notice of opt out must be delivered to Equifax Consumer Services LLC, Attn.: Arbitration Opt-Out, P.O.
 Box 105496, Atlanta, GA 30348, and must include Your name, address, and Equifax User ID, as well as a clear statement that You do not wish to resolve disputes with Equifax through arbitration.”

 Q. Apart from opening new accounts, what else can ID thieves do with data they got?

 A. Experts say to file your taxes early as a precaution against tax return fraud.
 ID thieves may claim to be you and file a false tax return seeking federal benefits.